 Get to know Poznan

-Here are 3 ways to get to know Poznan:
+Here are three different ways to get to know Poznan:

 Free walking tour: I took this tour a couple of days after arriving in Poznan.
 It covers the history and the main attractions in the centre and the old town.
 On a free tour, you tip the guide at the end as much as you think the tour is worth.